Composable security of delegated quantum computation: Delegated quantum computation

-Note that the exact metrics used to distinguish between the resources from \eqnsref{eq:dqc.b} and \eqref{eq:dqc.v} have been defined in \secref{sec:systems.dist}. $\pi_A\aR\pi_B$ and $\aS\bot_B$ \--- as can be seen from their depictions in Figures~\ref{fig:dqc.real} and \ref{fig:dqc.ideal} (with a filter blocking the cheating interface of the latter) \--- are resources which implement a single map, so the diamond distance corresponds to the distinguishing advantage. $\pi_A\aR$ and $\aS\sigma_B$ are half of two-party protocols, so the distinguishing metric corresponds to the distance between quantum $N$-combs introduced by Chiribella et al.~\cite{CDP09} and described in \secref{sec:systems.dist}.
+Note that the exact metrics used to distinguish between the resources from \eqnsref{eq:dqc.b} and \eqref{eq:dqc.v} are defined in \secref{sec:systems.dist}. $\pi_A\aR\pi_B$ and $\aS\bot_B$ \--- as can be seen from their depictions in Figures~\ref{fig:dqc.real} and \ref{fig:dqc.ideal} (with a filter blocking the cheating interface of the latter) \--- are resources which implement a single map, so the diamond distance corresponds to the distinguishing advantage. $\pi_A\aR$ and $\aS\sigma_B$ are half of two-party protocols, so the distinguishing metric corresponds to the distance between quantum strategies/combs introduced by Gutoski and Watrous~\cite{GW07,Gut12} and Chiribella et al.~\cite{CDP09}, and described in \secref{sec:systems.dist}.